soixantecircuits/piano/README.md

 - Add nice style and animation.
 - Make sure keys are still visible when someone has its finger on it (cf. Android/iOS keyboards).
 - Support hammer.js and/or other touch events librarie.
-- Make sure it works well with requireJS.
-- Make sure it works well with angular, emberjs, react
+- Make sure it works well with requireJS, AngularJS, MetoarJS, React.
 - Publish it to bower and be famous.
-- Test with IE11, Chrome, Firefox,
+- Test with IE11, Chrome, Firefox.
-- Test embeded in electron
+- Test embeded in electron and nwjs.
-- Support multiple instance for large touch screen
-- Make keyboard draggable